sladyn98/SRE-SWE-Notes/LinuxKernelNotes/System Calls.md

 These `exec()` functions are powerful tools for executing new programs within a process and are commonly used in scenarios such as launching external commands, implementing shells, or setting up custom environments for program execution.

-Clone() : This call is similar to the `fork` call

-Certainly!
-The `clone()` system call in Unix-like operating systems is similar to `fork()`, but with additional flexibility.
+Clone() : This system call in Unix-like operating systems is similar to `fork()`, but with additional flexibility.
 It allows for the creation of a new process that shares certain parts of its execution context with the calling process.
 Here's a detailed explanation of `clone()` along with an example:

 The prototype for `clone()` is as follows: